Decision Layer for Agents · Deterministic · MCP Ready

 Observability

-Every verdict comes with a trace_id, fired statement list, derived values, and citations back to the source document.
+Every decision comes with a trace_id, fired-rule list, computed facts, and citations back to the source document.
 Debug “why did the agent do that?” with evidence — not by replaying prompts and hoping the model behaves the same way twice.

 Auditors get source citations.
 On-call engineers get replay tokens.
 Everyone gets answers.